otago-polytechnic-bit-courses/ID608001-intermediate-app-dev-concepts/lecture-notes/01-backend-module/01-refactoring.md

 });
 ```

-It is a simple **Express** server setup but feel free to add to this.
-For example, other dependencies you learned in **ID607001: Introductory Application Development Concepts**.
+It is a simple **Express** server setup but feel free to add other dependencies you learned in **ID607001: Introductory Application Development Concepts**.

 ### Environment Variables